 Nonprofit or community organization

 The Washington Lawyers' Committee for Civil Rights & Urban Affairs is a non-profit, private organization established in 1968 to provide pro bono legal representation to individuals and groups confronting issues of discrimination and poverty in the D.C. metropolitan area.
-It operates a series of special projects in the areas of: equal employment opportunity, fair housing, public accommodations, disability rights, prisoners' rights, public education reform, and asylum and refugee rights.
-Much of the Committee's work is done in conjunction with attorneys from the major private law firms in Washington.
+It operates civil rights projects in the areas of: equal employment opportunity, fair housing, public accommodations, disability rights, prisoners' rights, and public education reform.
+Much of the Committee's work is done in conjunction with attorneys from the major private law firms in the District of Columbia.
 Financial support is provided by a combination of law firm and individual gifts, foundation grants and attorneys fees.